cockroachdb/docs/cockroachcloud/serverless-faqs.md

 CockroachDB [automatically collects statistics](../{{site.versions["stable"]}}/cost-based-optimizer.html#control-statistics-refresh-rate) in a background process when certain conditions are met (for example, when more than 20% of rows in a table are modified).
 The statistics are used by the cost-based optimizer to tune statements for higher performance.

-When automatic statistics collection starts your cluster may consume RUs above the 100 RUs/sec baseline.
+When automatic statistics collection starts your cluster may consume RUs above the 100 RUs per second baseline when your workload is otherwise consuming RUs below the baseline.
 You can [turn off automatic statistics collection](../{{site.versions["stable"]}}/cost-based-optimizer.html#turn-off-statistics) to avoid these RU bursts, but the cost-based optimizer may choose inefficient statement plans as it doesn't have access to the latest statistics.

 ## Beta release